-The area of St. Thomas at Monofatsi province can easily be described as a religious park, as it hosted 38 churches in the past.
+The area of Agios Thomas at Monofatsi province can easily be described as a religious park, as it hosted 38 churches in the past.
 The most spectacular of all still stands still in the center of the village.
-It is the Byzantine church dedicated to St. Thomas, an aisled basilica with a narthex in front, built on the site of an early Christian church.
-The narthex is divided into three parts and is as high as the nave.
+It is a Byzantine church dedicated to Saint Thomas, a three-aisled basilica with a narthex in front, built on the site of an early Christian church.
+The narthex is divided into three parts and is as high as the central aisle.
 There is a dome at the intersection of the narthex and the central aisle that was added in the 15th century, while externally the bell tower of the 19th century is imposing.

-It is noteworthy to mention the custom of zosimo that takes place at every church of Agios Thomas, mostly on the Cathedral.
+It is noteworthy to mention the custom of zosimo that takes place at every church of Agios Thomas, mostly on the cathedral of Saint Thomas.
 Every 2-3 year, the women of the village of Agios Thomas spin ropes and immerse it in beeswax for 7 times.
 Then they put the rope around the temple in order to keep evil spirit away.
 This is a custom that has its roots in ancient Times and takes place in spring.